thecodersguilduk/tcg_site/site/blog/liverpool-gets-ready-to-learn-valuable-tech-skills-in-2021.md

 In addition to direct access to those employers, participating in these courses will also give you:

-* Coaching in modern employability skills, and guidance through developer role-specific hiring processes
+* Coaching in modern employability skills, and guidance through hiring processes

-* Invitations to employer engagement events, and help finding a job where you can use the developer skills you’ll have learned
+* Invitations to employer engagement events, and help finding a job where you can use the skills you’ll have learned

-* A high-demand digital skill-set needed by employers today which is also emerging as a very popular way to do web development
+* A high-demand digital skill-set needed by employers today

 <p><a href="https://lcr-front-end.tcg.camp/apply/" class="mt-auto inline-block py-2 px-4 bg-blue-200 text-white text-md font-bold font-heading rounded text-white" style="color: white">APPLY NOW <i class="align-middle ml-2 text-white fas fa-angle-right text-md leading-md" aria-hidden="true"></i></a></p>